Topics GCP Renovation Seminar" was held

 E6(R3) is expected to reach Step 1 of the Overarching Principle and Annex 1 by November 2021, and at first some thought that the timing of the seminar was a bit premature.
 However, the seminar proved to be very useful in this sense, as we were able to understand the expectations and concerns of many in the audience, and we were able to clarify what discussions would be necessary before moving on to Step 5 in the future.

-Our mission is to deliver high quality medicines with more evidence to patients in a shorter development period, and we will continue to study E6 (R3) while listening to various stakeholder opinions.
+Our mission is to deliver high quality medicines with more evidence to patients in a shorter development period, and we would like to proceed with the study of E6 (R3) while listening to various stakeholder opinions.

 For more information, please click Click here Please refer to the document here.

-( Mitsuaki Aoyagi, EWG Topic Leader, ICH E6(R3), ICH Project)
+( Mitsuaki Aoyagi, EWG Topic Leader, ICH Project, ICH E6(R3))

 Share this page